Care and Recovery After Heart Transplant Surgery

 The recovery process after transplant is challenging.
 It requires you to follow a strict plan for eating, exercising, and taking medications.

-Getting the most benefit from you heart transplant requires a strong commitment to following the lifestyle guidelines you received before and after surgery.
+Getting the most benefit from your heart transplant and ensuring quality of life requires a strong commitment to following the lifestyle guidelines you received before and after surgery.

 You will take many of the medicines you received during the transplant for the rest of your life.
 It's crucial that you always take these on time and at the right dosage.